emax-77/Cycling-Club/README.md

 - Data visualization library: Plotly
 - Image processing library: Pillow

 ##### The basic CSS/JavaScript style is not mine - I took it from the Django tutorial project on W3schools.com because my CSS/JavaScript skills are not good enough yet.
 However, in order to override some of the unnecessary basic styles, I had to use my own CSS as well.
-The authentication with some of my updates was taken from https://www.geeksforgeeks.org/user-authentication-system-using-django.
+The auth app with some of my updates was taken from https://www.geeksforgeeks.org/user-authentication-system-using-django.
 The rest of the project is my own work.

 # O projekte: